Quick Links

 Upon its redeployment to Fort Hood in 2005, the 20th Engineer Battalion was relieved from the 1st Cavalry Division.
 It was broken up, with its headquarters used to build the Brigade Special Troops Battalion for 1st Brigade, 1st Cavalry Division; its line companies were assigned directly to infantry and armor combined-arms battalions, as the Company E of those battalions.

 A "new" 20th Engineer Battalion was activated in February 2006 at Fort Hood.
-The battalion was organized in accordance with the Army's new concept of modularity, with its only organic parts being a multi-functional headquarters and a forward support company for combat service support.
-The "line" companies assigned to the battalion were separately numbered sapper and mobility augmentation companies---the 510th Engineer Company (Sapper), the 59th Engineer Company (Mobility Augmentation), and the 572nd Engineer Company (Mobility Augmentation).
+The battalion was transformed in accordance with the Army's new concept of modularity, with its only organic parts being a multi-functional headquarters and a forward support company for combat service support.
+The "line" companies assigned to the battalion were separately numbered engineer companies.
 The reorganized battalion was assigned to the 36th Engineer Brigade.

-From the forests of the Ardennes, to the shores of Omaha Beach, to the jungles of the Central Highlands, to the mountains of Korea, to the wildlands of the US northwest, to the sands of Iraq, the 20th Engineers has always answered America's call to arms.
-It stands, trained and ready, to respond to our country's next crisis.
+From the forests of the Ardennes, to the shores of Morocco and Omaha Beach, to the jungles of Vietnam's Central Highlands, to the mountains of Korea, to the wildlands of the US northwest, to the sands of Iraq, to the mountains of Afghanistan, the 20th Engineers has always answered America's call to arms.
+It stands trained and ready to respond to our country's next crisis.

 Condite et Pugnate